postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

    with only `listFiles,readFiles`.
 Create a separate trusted-publisher key for the same bucket/prefix with `listFiles,readFiles,writeFiles` and no delete capability.
-Record key IDs and values securely, then use `pnpm images:historical:verify` and a disposable-prefix publish only under explicit authorization.
+Record key IDs and values securely, then use `pnpm images:historical:restore` and a disposable-prefix publish only under explicit authorization.
 Verify wrong bucket, prefix, and capabilities fail.
 2. In **Netlify → Site configuration → Environment variables**, create the three `HISTORICAL_IMAGES_READ_B2_*` values with **Builds** scope only for